a-ads/blog/content/blog/effortlessly-withdraw-bitcoin-from-a-ads-using-lightning-network.md

 Lightning transactions are not stored anywhere, which makes it difficult to determine the identity of the sender and receiver and their balance as quickly as possible on the standard Bitcoin network.

-## How to Withdraw Funds to a Lightning Wallet from A-ADS
+## How to Withdraw Funds to a Lightning Wallet from AADS

 If you don't have a wallet that supports LNURL payRequest or Lightning Address, you will need to obtain one.
 Currently, there are various mobile applications available for creating a Lightning wallet.\
 \